stassavchuk/UpWork-Python-Scripts/README.md

 # UpWork Python Scripts
 ### A repository for some of solutions to problems that I worked with on UpWork.

-#### FindYourVacationHome
-Is a crawler for web site [findyourvacationhome](http://findyourvacationhome.com/).
-Site doesn't fork anymore.

 #### sec.gov
 www.sec.gov is a website that contains a lot of data.
 The aim of project to create a python script to scrape all of the information from pages like [this](https://www.sec.gov/Archives/edgar/data/1000180/000110465915071945/0001104659-15-071945-index.htm).